US Military Aviation

 US NAVY 70s-80s

-During the 70s several US NAVY pilots start to be equipped with custom fit APH-6 helmets with updated liners and oxygen mask these "transitional" helmets were modified at squadron level.
+During the 70s several US NAVY pilots start to be equipped with custom fit APH-6 helmets with updated liners and oxygen mask, these "transitional" helmets were modified at squadron level.
 New helmets with unique " swing box" bayonet receivers, probably based on DH-151 shell (later standardised as PRK-37/P) or modified APH-6, were also produced by Sierra.
 These types of helmets were utilized with the standard USN MS22001 oxygen mask but a modified version of USAF MBU-5/P was sometimes also used.

 In the early 80s the most important innovation was the introduction of the PRK-37/P shell which was the base for most of the USN HGU's type helmets used during the 80s.
 The different nomenclature (HGU-33/P, HGU-34/P, HGU-43,HGU-45/P, HGU-47/P etc..) was relevant to the helmets different compositions in avionics, linen, visors etc. At the beginning of the 80s a new model of oxygen mask was also introduced: the MBU-12/P, which in the USN modified version has a different nomencalture such as MBU-14/P, MBU-15/P, MBU-17/P etc. These oxygen masks have been utilized with the USN flight helmets from the 80s through today.

-Custom fit APH-6 and APH-6E or based on DH-151 shell
+Custom fit APH-6 and "APH-6E" or based on DH-151 shell

 In the early 1970s a number of US NAVY pilots start to be equipped with custom fitted helmets based on APH-6s shell or DH-151 shell sometimes modified on squadron level basis.
 At the beginning the form fit were procured by the users directly from commercial sources like the Protection Inc. and Sierra.
 These helmets were normally updated with more confortable foam liner and new edgeroll.
 Some of the US NAVY APH-6 single visor have been custom fitted using the USAF HGU-2A/P custom fit form.
-These APH-6 custom fitted with USAF form fit take the designation of APH-6E.
+These APH-6 custom fitted with USAF form fit take the Gentex designation of "APH-6E" even if this nomenclature was never included in the USN specification.
 In these helmets the hole previously required by the old butterfly clips is filled and new cast aluminum oxygen mask receivers of the same type as seen on USAF HGU-2A/P are installed.

 These helmets, whose can be considered a "transitional" customized models between the APH-6 series of the 60s and the new HGUs series of the 80s, were utilized with the standard USN MS22001 oxygen mask as well as in some cases also with modified version of USAF MBU-5/P.